-The South Carolina bar's ethics committee has issued an (S.C.
+The South Carolina bar's ethics committee has issued an opinion (S.C.
 Bar Ethics Advisory Comm., Op.
 16-04, 7/18/16) holding that a lawyer who believes an opposing attorney in a pending matter has committed professional misconduct may wait until the proceeding concludes to make a disciplinary report.

 The generally accepted rule on this is that if the rule applies, attorneys must disclose misconduct "promptly."
 However, it is not always clear what "promptly" means.
 In the well known In re Himmel case in Illinois, the affected attorney argued that he did not want to disclose the misconduct because doing so would be contrary to his client's interests.
 The attorney wanted to wait until he got his client the compensation the client wanted before disclosing.
 In that case, the court did not buy the argument.